 Taiwan reports 2 new domestically transmitted COVID-19 cases

-TAIPEI: Taiwan on Tuesday (Jan 12) reported its first locally transmitted cases of COVID-19 since Dec 22 - a doctor in a hospital, who was treating an already infected patient, and a nurse.
+TAIPEI: Taiwan on Tuesday (Jan 12) reported two new locally transmitted COVID-19 infections - the first of such cases since Dec 22 - a doctor in a hospital, who was treating an already infected patient, and a nurse.

 Until last month's domestic transmission, the island had not reported any local cases since Apr 12, with the vast majority of infections in people coming to Taiwan from overseas.